 Despite reality, vendors continue to push a fault-tolerant hardware-value message for server virtualization environments.
-Some three years after predictions that server virtualization would drive widespread purchases of fault-tolerant (FT) servers,
+Some three years after predictions that server virtualization would drive widespread purchases of fault-tolerant (FT) servers, virtualization architects have yet to migrate to FT hardware en masse.

 Fault-tolerant servers contain dual sets of hardware components -- such as memory modules and processor buses -- within one box and keep the two sides in sync within the same server chassis.
 The approach is analogous to the way clusters of multiple servers synchronously replicate data between nodes.
 If a component inside an FT server fails, its counterpart takes over and the server continues to run without having to fail workloads over to another host.